rluuy/Syllabi_for_School/README.md

 # Syllabi_for_School

-Here are a list of syllabi for some of the courses I've manged to save during my time in college.
+Here are an incomplete list of syllabi for the courses I've manged to save during my time in college.

+----> I'll add more once I return home and scan some of the paper ones 🙂.

 Undergraduate Majors: Computer Science, Mathematics, East Asian Studies